 Damascus to let civilians flee rebel-held Idlib

-DAMASCUS: Damascus said on Thursday (Aug 22) it is opening a corridor for civilians to leave the rebel-held northwestern region of Idlib, where government bombardment has killed hundreds since late April.
+DAMASCUS: Damascus said on Thursday (Aug 22) it is opening a corridor for civilians to leave the opposition-held northwestern region of Idlib, where government bombardment has killed hundreds since late April.

 The announcement came a day after government forces recaptured the strategic Idlib province town of Khan Sheikhun from militants and allied rebels.